mtremsal/pihole-fly-tailscale/README.md

 6. (optional) [Scale the VM](https://fly.io/docs/reference/scaling/#scaling-virtual-machines) to a dedicated CPU and 2 GB of RAM: `fly scale vm dedicated-cpu-1x`
 7. (optional) Troubleshoot the Pi-hole configuration via its web interface: `<tailscale IP>/admin`

-### (optional) Configure all devices to use Pi-hole for DNS when connecting to the TailScale network
+### Configure all devices to use Pi-hole for DNS when connecting to the TailScale network

 1. Open the [DNS configuration](https://login.tailscale.com/admin/dns) page
 2. Add nameserver > custom > enter the TailScale private IP for the Pi-hole